timtheteh/Profiler-and-Recommender-System/README.md

 In the case where there are no 'Class' nodes, potential documents such as Document 7 can be totally excluded in the top N documents to recommend as the pagerank score for such documents can even be 0, which is undesirable.

 ### Test 3: How about incorporating both weighted links and 'Class' nodes?
 Do they together improve the recommendation?
-(TO DO)

 **CASE 5 & CASE 6:**